Wuzejun5/LabelCritic/README.md

 ### Label Critic: Error Detection

 In case you do not have two sets of labels to compare, Label Critic can be used to evaluate a single set of labels, and judge if each one is correct or not.
 The --examples arguments controls the number of examples of good and bad labels given to the LVLM (in-context learning).
-To use it, you may check the labels and select a few good and bad examples, and place them in the folders /path/to/good/label/examples/ and /path/to/bad/label/examples/.
+To use examples, you may check the labels and select a few good and bad examples, and place them in the folders /path/to/good/label/examples/ and /path/to/bad/label/examples/.
 After tunning the command, check the log file for a detailed output.

 ```bash
 python3 ProjectDatasetFlex.py --good_folder /path/to/Dataset1/ --bad_folder /path/to/Dataset1/ --output_dir1 /path/to/projections/directory/ --num_processes 10